ProgIsLove/NHL-webpage/README.md

 # NHL-webpage

-## Working with Recipe book in your IDE
+## Working with NHL webpage in your IDE

 ### Prerequisites
 The following items should be installed in your system: